REDl3east/rand-file-line/readme.md

-# Rand File Line (rfl)
+# Random File Line (rfl)

-A command line tool that selects a random line from a file, then writes the content of the file, except the extracted line, to a new file.
+A command line tool that selects a random line from a file, then optionally writes the content of the file, except the extracted line, to a new file.

 # Quick Start